Harry-learner/modifystable/README.md

-# Stable Diffusion web UI
+# Clone Stable Diffusion web UI
+# I dont have CopyRight of it
 A browser interface based on Gradio library for Stable Diffusion.

 ![](txt2img_Screenshot.png)